bareos/bareos/manuals/en/developers/gui-interface.md

 The Bvfs module works correctly with BaseJobs, Copy and Migration jobs.

-This project was funded by Bacula Systems.
+This project was funded by Bareos Systems.

 ### General notes {#general-notes .unnumbered}